Colesville Road Line: Later Changes

-On June 24, 2007, Z6 service to Tanglewood was discontinued and replaced by a new Ride On Route 21.
+On June 24, 2007, Route Z2 was rerouted to remain on New Hampshire Avenue between Briggs Chaney and Cape May roads.
+Service along Good Hope and Cape May roads got discontinued and replaced by Ride On Route 39.
+Route Z6 service to Tanglewood was discontinued and replaced by a new Ride On Route 21.
 The line was also changed from the Tanglewood–Westfarm Line to the Calverton–Westfarm Line.